Start your claim

 Key points for making an injury claim

-The most important things to remember when making an assault compensation claim:
+The most important things to remember when making an abuse compensation claim:

 • Actual bodily harm (ABH)